ballerina-platform/ballerina-dev-website/learn/why-ballerina/flexibly-typed.md

 bv2 = bv1;
 ```

-As you can see, `bv1` of type `boolean_false` can be assigned to `bv2` of type `boolean` because `bv1`’s type is a subtype of `bv2`’s type.
+As you can see, `bv1` of type `boolean_false` can be assigned to `bv2` of type `boolean` because `bv1`'s type is a subtype of `bv2`'s type.
 In simple terms, all the values that can be held by the variable `bv1` can be held by the variable `bv2`, and thereby, the assignment is possible.

-We have now seen how Ballerina’s subtyping works in relation to simple types.
-Let’s take a look at creating subtypes of records by revisiting our `DoorState` scenario.
+We have now seen how Ballerina's subtyping works in relation to simple types.
+Let's take a look at creating subtypes of records by revisiting our `DoorState` scenario.
 Here, we will create a new type `EmergencyDoorState`, where the `locked` field has to always have the value `false`.
 The resultant types and their shapes can be seen below in Figure 4.

 <img src="/learn/images/why-diagram-04-new.png"/>
 <p class="cCaption">Figure 4: Shapes sets of types <code>DoorState</code> and <code>EmergencyDoorState</code></p>